purs-nix/purs-nix/docs/derivations.md

     , outfile ? "main.js"
     }
 , main ? true
+, incremental ? true
 }

 ```

 - `main`: whether or not to automatically execute the main function of the module you're bundling.
+- `incremental`: whether or not to build the modules incrementally.
+This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.

 `modules.Module.bundle {}` is a derivation containing the bundled code from the module `Module`.